 Summer Research Enhancement Program

-Diné College has developed a model program for training students in public health research.
+Diné College has developed a model program for training students in public health prevention research.
 Diné College believes that Native American students are more likely to develop an interest in prevention research if those interests are nurtured in a culturally supportive atmosphere.

 The intent of the research training program is twofold: